Run surveys. Get insights. Unlock growth.

 10. Ease of analysis

-Customer feedback software easily processes and analyzes survey data, enabling you to gain insights quickly and efficiently.
+If you decide to use customer feedback software, it will easily process and analyze survey data, enabling you to gain insights quickly and efficiently.

-Survicate's built-in analytics dashboard shows survey results in real-time, automatically measuring net promoter, customer satisfaction, or customer effort scores.
+Survicate's built-in analytics dashboard shows survey results in real time, automatically measuring Net Promoter (NPS), customer satisfaction (CSAT), or customer effort (CES) scores.

 When deciding on the best survey method for your needs, take into account the following factors:

-• Target Audience: Identify where your audience is most likely to be reached and consider their preferred mode of communication.
+Identify where your audience is most likely to be reached and consider their preferred mode of communication.
+It may determine the distribution method you’ll choose—if the audience you’re trying to reach spends most of their time inside your product, sending an email survey will be ineffective.

 Email surveys